privacyguides/privacyguides.org/docs/os/macos-overview.md

 ### Direct Memory Access Protections

 Apple Silicon separates each component that requires direct memory access.
 For example, a Thunderbolt port can't access memory designated for the kernel.

+### Privacy Issues

+There are a few privacy concerns with macOS that you should consider.

+The first time you set up your new Mac, you'll need an internet connection so you can activate it on Apple's servers.

+As part of macOS's security model, the first time a program is run it will be subject to a malware scane and a signature check to make sure it's not malware.

 ## Sources